FIRSTMap/firstmap.github.io/README.md

 # Customizing Team Position
 1. Fork the repository.
-2. Open `data/custom_locations.js` and add your team's latitude and longitude to the array found in the file.
+2. Open `data/custom_locations.json` and add your team's latitude and longitude to the array within the file.
 This data entry should follow the syntax:
 ```json
 "team_number": {
     "lat": latitude,